Plaster Family History

 Plaster Name Meaning

-English and North German: metonymic occupational name for a plasterer, from Middle English, Middle Low German plaster (from Latin emplastrum ‘(wound) plaster’ (originally a paste), from Greek emplastron, a derivative of emplassein ‘to shape or form’; the term was carried over into building terminology to mean ‘bonding agent’).
-English: habitational name from any of various places called Plaistow (in East London, Derbyshire, Sussex, and elsewhere), from Old English plegestow ‘place where people gather for sport or play’.
-This can also be a variant of Plaisted (through interchangeable use of the Old English elements stow and stede, both meaning ‘place’, in earlier times).
-German and Ashkenazic Jewish (Pflaster): from Middle High German pflaster (German Pflaster, from Latin plastrum) ‘street pavement’, ‘pavement’, cognate with 1.
+English and North German: metonymic occupational name for a plasterer from Middle English Middle Low German plaster (from Latin emplastrum ‘(wound) plaster’ (originally a paste) from Greek emplastron a derivative of emplassein ‘to shape or form’; the term was carried over into building terminology to mean ‘bonding agent’).
+English: variant from a common pronunciation of Plastow a habitational name from any of various places called Plaistow (in East London Derbyshire Sussex and elsewhere) from Old English plegestōw ‘place where people gather for sport or play’.
+This can also be a variant of Plaisted (through interchangeable use of the Old English elements stōw and stede both meaning ‘place’ in earlier times).
+Jewish (Ashkenazic): from German Pflaster ‘(street) pavement’.

 Source: Dictionary of American Family Names 2nd edition, 2022